 The BBC’s initial response of 2 December 2013 dealt largely with the editing of Dr Rola Hallam’s words.
 My correspondence with the BBC continues (see here and below).
 Some of the points that have arisen are as follows.

-Date of the alleged incident
+Date and time of the alleged incident

 The BBC and most other reports state the events occurred on Monday 26 August 2013.

 In an article for Foreign Policy Dr Saleyha Ahsan, one of the British doctors featured in Saving Syria’s Children, gave the date of the alleged attack as 27 August, a highly surprising error for a journalist to make, especially considering her statement that “out of all the war zones I have ever been to, today has been by far the worst”.